 After locating a vein, your doctor will clean the skin around the vein with alcohol.
 Then they will insert a needle into your vein.
 A tube attached to the end of the needle will collect the blood.

 After collecting enough blood, your doctor will remove the elastic band from your arm.
 After removing the needle, they’ll place cotton or gauze on the injection site and secure it with a bandage.

 There are few risks involved with having blood drawn.
 Some bruising may appear at the needle site.
 You can lessen bruising by applying pressure to the area for several minutes after the needle is removed.

 In rare cases, having blood drawn has the following risks:

 - hematoma (an accumulation of blood beneath the skin)

-Immunosuppression with methylprednisolone prevents the production of more antibodies.
+Another treatment is immunosuppression with methylprednisolone.
+This treatment prevents the production of more antibodies.

 Depending on your case, you may be able to recover.
 But if you have extensive kidney damage, you may need to undergo treatment like dialysis.

 Treatments for anti-GBM diseases are powerful and can sometimes lead to infection.
 Pulmonary infections will occur either as a result of lung damage or immunosuppression from treatment.
 Proper surveillance and early treatment of infection can lessen complications.